 Gathering here at the dinghy landing for a "Fire Show" by s\v Karma Seas.

-We are provisioning for the trek north.
 This is one of the guys from "Hilda and Ismael", the couple who has a booth by the visitor's center where they sell tickets for Los Gatos Beach excursions along with selling to cruisers such supplies as diesel, gasoline, propane, beers, sodas, etc.

 Jesus is walking our dinghy down.
 On the wall behind him is a painting of fish!